-Technically, tickets to visit the Washington Monument are free, unless you opt for pre-ordered tickets, which carry a $1.50 per ticket reservation fee.
+Technically, tickets to visit the Washington Monument are free, unless you opt for pre-ordered tickets through their reservation service, which carries a $1 per ticket reservation fee.

 You can get a ticket by reserving one in advance, which we recommend, especially on weekends and any day of the week during the summer months.

 Tickets are released 30 days out at 10 am each morning.

 Go to http://www.recreation.gov, or call 1.877.444.6777 for individual tickets or 1.877.559.6777 for group reservations.